 Lower East Side Attractions

-The Lower East Side is located on the East River, which has a walking and biking path that’s the perfect place to go on a warm, sunny day.
+South of East Village, the Lower East Side is located on the East River, which has a walking and biking path that’s the perfect place to go on a warm, sunny day.
 Take a long jog, or simply relax on a bench and enjoy the views of Brooklyn.
 If you want to learn more about the people who once called the LES home, head to the Tenement Museum.
 This museum is housed in an authentic tenement apartment, and you’ll learn all about what was life for immigrants to New York City in the early 20th century.
 The LES also has tons of small galleries that showcase works from contemporary artists.

 Lower East Side Restaurants and Bars